madetech/handbook/guides/chalet_time_policy.md

 #### 1. New opportunities on client teams

-**Billed or invested time:** This will be booked by the Scheduling team, just like when someone joins a client team.
+Billed or invested time will be booked by the Scheduling team, just like when someone joins a client team.
 The chalet member will fill out timesheets for time spent in this team.

-**Shadowing:** This time should be recorded as ‘Bench/Chalet’ in timesheets.
+Shadowing should be recorded as ‘Bench/Chalet’ in timesheets.

 #### 2. New business and revenue

-**Bid writing:** Booked by the Scheduling team.
+Bid writing will be booked by the Scheduling team.
 The chalet member will fill out timesheets for time spent on the bid.

-**Marketing:** - This should recorded as ‘Bench/Chalet’ in timesheets.
+Marketing should recorded as ‘Bench/Chalet’ in timesheets.

 #### 3. Hiring